 Having your ovaries and womb removed can be a very emotional experience, even if you were past the menopause when you were diagnosed.
 Your doctor and specialist nurse will help support you and your partner if were planning on having children in the future, and can discuss your options.

 Surgery will leave a scar on your tummy (abdomen), that will gradually fade with time.
 But it can be a reminder of what you have been through.
-And some women may feel self-conscious of it.
+Some women may feel self-conscious of it.

 You will have a sudden menopause if you were still having periods before your surgery to remove both ovaries.
 This can cause symptoms, such as hot flushes and sweats.
 The symptoms can be quite intense as your hormone levels fall quickly.
 The effects can go on for a few months.

 Having menopausal symptoms can be difficult to cope with.
 Talk to your cancer specialist nurse about this.
 They can help you find ways to cope.